Dalthariel/Overtime-app/README.md

 - fix bug in admin dashboard when logging out
 - implement honeybadger for error reporting
 - implement new relic for keeping site alive

+- fix it so admins can't edit the overtime request submissions, just approve or reject